 Jerantut is the connection point from the railway for bus services to the Taman Negara National Park.
 By train the journey from Johor Bahru to Jerantut is scheduled to take 9 hours 22 minutes along Malaysia’s famous Jungle Railway Line which runs along the eastern side of Malaysia from Johor Bharu in the south to Tumpat near the border with Thailand through remote and mountainous areas.

-There is 1 direct train service a day from Johor Bharu to Jerantut.
+There is 1 direct train service a day from Johor Bahru to Jerantut.

 Use the Search Box below to buy your train tickets from Johor Bahru to Jerantut.

-Trains to Jerantut depart from Johor Bharu Sentral Station.
+Trains to Jerantut depart from Johor Bahru Sentral Station.

 Jerantut Railway Station